What is a bail bond?

-A Bail Bond is a contract between the bail bond a company, the courts, and an indemnitor.
-It is the indemnitor that guarantees the bail bond company that the accused will appear for all future court dates.
-For this the bail bond company charges a percentage of the bond.
+A bail bond is a contract between the bail bond company, the courts, and a third-party indemnitor.
+It is the indemnitor that guarantees to the bail bond company that the accused will appear for all future court dates.
+The bail bond company charges a small non-refundable percentage of the total bond for their service.
+This is a more affordable option than paying the full amount of the bond directly to the court.

 What do I need to bond someone out of jail?

-You will need the fee, a cosigner, and possibly some form of collateral.
+You will need to pay a small non-refundable fee to the bail bond company, have a third-party indemitor (a cosigner), and possibly some form of collateral.

 What information do I need when I call?